BoxBy/vibroboros/src/vs/ai-partner/PLAN.md

 **B. Tools (exposed by the Local Tool Server):**

 - `WebSearchTool`: Executes web searches.

-- `TerminalExecutionTool`: Runs terminal commands (e.g., unit tests).
+- `TerminalExecutionTool`: Runs terminal commands.

-- `TestGenerationTool`: Generates unit test code for a given file or function, leveraging the LLM.
+- `FileReadTool`: Reads the content of a specified file.
+- `FileWriteTool`: Writes content to a specified file.
 - `GitAutomationTool`: Prepares git commands for user confirmation.
 - `SecurityVulnerabilityTool`: Performs static analysis (SAST).
 - `PerformanceProfilingTool`: Identifies performance bottlenecks.
 - `ArchitectureGuardianTool`: Enforces architectural rules.
 - `RealtimeDebuggingTool`: Integrates with the debugger.

 #### **User Interface (UI) Components**

-- **Main View:** A side panel for context and interactions.
+- **Main View:** A side panel for context and interactions, with navigation between different views.

-- **File Protection:** A toggle to protect files from AI modification.
+- **File Protection Toggle:** A UI switch that allows the user to enable or disable the AI's ability to write to files.

+- **Action Buttons:** Dynamically rendered buttons proposed by agents.
+Clicking them sends a structured `executeTool` command to the `OrchestratorAgent`.

 - **Settings Page:** For **Connectors** (MCP Server) and **LLM Configuration**.